lwheinsberg/mvNUR/00_mvNUR_DataPrep.md

 library(corrplot) ## Visualize correlation matrix
 ```

-# Prepare data for multiariate analyses
+# Prepare data for multivariate analyses

 The programs we will use for multivariate analyses (bnlearn and
 mvBIMBAM) require the data to be in a specific format for analysis.
 In